ISSLS YOUNG INVESTIGATOR TRAVEL GRANT – SPONSORED BY NIPPON ZOKI

 International Society for the Study of the Lumbar Spine | Fellowships and Awards | ISSLS Young Investigator Travel Grant – sponsored by Nippon Zoki

-Applications for the 2024 Young Investigator Travel Grant are now closed.
+Applications Open for the 2026 Young Investigator Travel Grant on 15 September.

-2023 winners of the ISSLS Young Investigator Travel Grant announced at Spineweek
+2025 winners of the ISSLS Young Investigator Travel Grant announced in Atlanta

 The ISSLS Young Investigator Travel Grant of US$1,000.00 assists young researchers and clinicians with registration, travel and accommodation costs associated with attending the ISSLS Annual Meeting.

-In 2024, 15 travel grants will be offered to young investigators whose abstracts have been submitted for the ISSLS Annual Meeting in Milan, Italy in 2024.
+In 2026, 15 travel grants will be offered to young investigators whose abstracts have been submitted for the ISSLS Annual Meeting in Cape Town, South Africa in 2026.

 Eligibility criteria: